siasur/unrelatedadditions/README.md

 ### What is this?

 Unrelated Additions started as a collection of blocks, items and tools that my friends and I were missing in our current 1.19 world.
 But since then it has already grown into something bigger.
-By now my goal is to implement as many features as I can from OpenBlocks - in my own interpretation.
+By now my goal is it to implement many features, from similar mods that are old and unmaintained (like OpenBlocks) - in my own interpretation.
 There is no bigger theme or connection between the various added things.

 ### What do I get?